 For Level 1B:

-In the case the interpolation method is not applied, the fuel efficiency value FCC,8 according to step 8 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.
+In the case the interpolation method is not applied, the fuel efficiency value FEC,8 according to step 8 of Table A7/1 of Annex B7 shall be used for verifying the conformity of production.

-In the case the interpolation method is applied, the fuel efficiency value FCc,,ind for the individual vehicle according to step 10 of Table A7/1 shall be used for verifying the conformity of production.
+In the case the interpolation method is applied, the fuel efficiency value FEc,,ind for the individual vehicle according to step 10 of Table A7/1 shall be used for verifying the conformity of production.

-2. NOVC-HEVs
+3. Verification of CoP on CO2 mass emissions/ fuel efficiency of NOVC-HEVs

-2.1.
+3.1.
 The vehicle shall be tested as described in paragraph 3.3. of Annex B8.